 Have you ever wondered which home improvement projects add the most value to your house?
 Which renovations will pay off the most?
 We have.
 This guide will help you filter home additions by return on investment

-So, we looked into it and discovered the 10 best home improvements for resale in 2019.
+So, we looked into it and discovered the 10 best home improvements for resale right now.

 Here’s what we found.

-Top 10 home improvements that pay off in 2019
+Top 10 home improvements that pay off right now

 While some projects allow you to earn back most of your investment, others won’t even come close.
 That’s why we’ve created this guide to help you decide which projects to pursue.